 Pets4Life Dog Training uses force-free, positive reinforcement methods based on the latest canine science.
 Positive reinforcement teaches an animal that performing behaviours on request is rewarding.
 This method involves the addition of a pleasant consequence such as food treats or toys to increase the chance of a behaviour being repeated.
 Like us, every dog is different and what motivates one does not necessarily motivate another.

 About Pets4Life Dog Training

-Cathy Beer is the Founder of Pets4Life and a professional dog trainer located in Sydney’s North Shore.
+Cathy Beer is the Founder of Pets4Life and a professional dog trainer located in Sydney’s lower North Shore.
 Cathy’s professional dog training qualification is a Cert IV in Companion Animal Services and a Delta Institute trainer.
 Cathy is a member of the Pet Professional Guild Australia.

-Cathy has provided private consultations with a range of dog clients in Sydney.
+Cathy provides private consultations with a range of dog clients in Sydney.
 You’ll find her on Sunday mornings at the Sydney All Breeds Dog Training Club in Concord instructing beginners and intermediate classes as a volunteer instructor.
 Cathy and her husband have two long term foster dogs, Twinkle and Fluffy.

 Pets4Life Dog training services

 There is a reason underlying every canine behaviour.
 If you notice a sudden change in your dog’s behaviour from their normal calm temperament to ‘aggressive’ behaviour, take your dog immediately to the vet for a check up.
 Your dog may have an undiagnosed health issue, which is causing pain without you realising it.
 Your dog may be suffering from anxiety, which may require treatment.